How soon after bankruptcy can I buy a house again?

 Finally, after bankruptcy, you need at least twelve months of paying everything on time.
 That’s twelve months of good credit, or, the way I read it, having twelve months of no credit at all.
 You just can’t have bad credit.

 (This makes your after bankruptcy credit report even more important.
 I’m one of only a handful of bankruptcy lawyers who works with you to check your after bankruptcy credit report.
 If somebody hits your credit after the bankruptcy, and disputes don’t fix it, I sue.
 That problem is a lot less common then it was ten years ago, when I started suing.
 But it still happens.)

 And you also have to be counselled by a housing counselor.
-I’m sure your mortgage company will set you up with someone.
+Springboard seems to have a useful site, here.

 What if you don’t have that “economic event”–the loss of 20% or more of your income.
 You still have the same question.
 How soon after bankruptcy can I buy a houseThat rule is two years after the bankruptcy discharge, two years after s shortsale or deed in lieu, three years after a foreclosure.
 That’s found in the FannieMae Selling Guide, look at page 486.
 Those rules are if there are “extenuating circumstances.”
 “Extenuating circumstances” don’t have to be as specific as the 20% loss of income that counts as an “economic event.”
 But there has to be some actual hardship–not just a strategic default.
 If you just decided to not pay, the rule is seven years.